everis-rpam/RPaM-Ontology/README.md

 This is the first release of the RPaM Ontology-related deliverables, which encompasses namely:

-* A draft version of the RPaM Glossary
+* A draft version of the [RPaM Glossary](https://github.com/everis-rpam/Core-Vocabulary/blob/master/01-Glossary/Glossary_and_Acronyms.xlsx)
-* The Conceptual Data Model
+* The Conceptual Data Model ([CDM v1.0.0](https://github.com/everis-rpam/RPaM-Ontology/wiki/Conceptual-Model-v1.0))
-* A proposal of an extension for the ISA2 CPSV-AP (Core Public Service Vocabulary - Appplication Profile)
+* A proposal of an extension for the ISA2 CPSV-AP (Core Public Service Vocabulary - Appplication Profile) (see diagram in the [EAP file](https://github.com/everis-rpam/RPaM-Ontology/blob/master/02-Vocabularies/RPaM/RPaM.EAP))
-* Draft OWL-DL Turtle (TTL) implementation of the RPaM Ontology and reused vocabularies
+* Draft OWL-DL Turtle ([TTL](https://github.com/everis-rpam/RPaM-Ontology/blob/master/02-Vocabularies/RPaM/RPaM_Ontology.ttl)) implementation of the RPaM Ontology and other reused [vocabularies](https://github.com/everis-rpam/RPaM-Ontology/tree/master/02-Vocabularies)
-* A proposal for the reuse of the ISA2 CCEV (Core Criterion Vocabulary) for the expression of information requirements and constraints
+* A proposal for the reuse of the ISA2 CCEV (Core Criterion Vocabulary) for the expression of [information requirements and constraints](https://github.com/everis-rpam/RPaM-Ontology/blob/master/02-Vocabularies/RPaM/SP-InformationRequirements.xlsx)

+See also the WG [presentation](https://github.com/everis-rpam/RPaM-Ontology/blob/master/04-Working_Group/20190110-WG_Meeting%231v1.1.pptx) used for the WG meeting #1 and the [minutes](https://github.com/everis-rpam/RPaM-Ontology/blob/v1.1.0/05-Working_Group/20190110-RPaM-WG_Meeting_Minutes_v2.pdf) of the meeting.